Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Materials and methods

 \subsection{Dataset and data preparation}

-\heading{Dataset} The Autonomic Aging dataset\cite{dataset_source,Goldberger2020:physionet} aims to quantify changes in cardiovascular autonomic function during healthy aging.
+\heading{Dataset} The Autonomic Aging dataset \cite{dataset_source,Goldberger2020:physionet} aims to quantify changes in cardiovascular autonomic function during healthy aging.
 It contains ECG recordings of 1,120 healthy-control subjects sampled at 1,000 Hz in a resting state under controlled measurement conditions.
-Nevertheless, for the purpose of this study, we considered only ECGs from 1,095 patients, whose age information is not missing.
+Nevertheless, for the purpose of this study, we considered only ECGs where the age information is given, leaving 1,095 patients.
 The patients' ages range from 18 to 92 years, and the recordings span from 8 to 35 minutes, with a mean of 19 minutes.
 Two different devices were used to measure the ECGs, a 1-lead and a 2-lead ECG recorder.
 Therefore, we used only the matching lead (II) from both devices.
 The gender distribution within the dataset shows a slight imbalance towards female patients (675 female and 420 male patients).
+The dataset contains 38 ECG recordings with missing values, however, most of them with only a few time steps across the complete signal at 1000 Hz, therefore, missing values were removed without excluding recordings.
+For approaches based on raw time series data, we work at a temporally downsampled resolution of 100~Hz, which was found to be sufficient for common diagnostic tasks \cite{Mehari2023S4}, and also removed a negligible number of missing values in the time series.

-For approaches based on raw time series data, we work at temporally downsampled resolution of 100~Hz, which was found to be sufficient for common diagnostic tasks \cite{Mehari2023S4}, and also removed a negligble number of missing values in the time series.
-See our source code for the dataset pre-processing steps \cite{Ott_ECG-aging_2023}.
+In the dataset, all subjects are diagnosed as healthy, so we sampled 3-second crops in order to capture at least one complete heartbeat.
+Due to the imbalanced nature of the dataset, we opted for a 60/20/20 split between training, validation, and test sets at the subject level.
+Importantly, we maintained the age-group distribution in each set as far as possible while simultaneously ensuring that every age group was represented in all three sets.
+For consistency, all models presented in this work use identical splits for their training, validation, and test data.
+Table \ref{tab:dataset_composition} contains additional descriptive statistics of the processed dataset.
+See our source code for the dataset pre-processing steps \cite{Ott_ECG-aging_2023} for more details.